Borrow, renew, return

 Handle library materials carefully

 Exercise care in handling library materials.
 If you damage an item, you'll need to pay for its repair or replacement.
 Examples of damage can include writing or highlighting, food spills, water damage, Post-It note usage (sticky notes leave a residue that can destroy pages over time), folding pages, placing extraneous paper in a book so that the binding is stressed, tearing or removing pages, excessive heat or sunlight on media materials.
 Fines are assessed according to the severity of the damage.
 Do not attempt repairs yourself.
 Notify the Circulation desk about damaged materials.

 You'll receive a recall notice when a library or another borrower needs an item you've checked out.
-You must return the recalled item by the due date on the notice.
-(You'll have one week.)
+You must return the recalled item by the recall due date printed on the notice.
 If the item is needed for Course Reserves, it must be returned immediately.
 Fines begin accruing as soon as the due date passes.
-After 14 days, you'll receive a bill for replacement of the item and your borrowing account may be blocked until you return (or pay for) the item.
+Overdue recalls will be billed for replacement after they are 8 days overdue and your borrowing account may be blocked until the item is returned (or paid for).

 Return material when on extended absence

 If you are going to leave the area for more than a week, you should return all library items or arrange for them to be returned by someone else if they are recalled.
 Absences requiring special arrangements should be made in advance with staff at the individual lending library.

 Return lost books that you find